Photo infringement overview with important helpful tips – Using a Copyrighted Image on your website or blog without a license can be COSTLY!

 VIDEO: Click on the picture above to watch this video.
 Make sure to SUBSCRIBE to our popular youtube channel.
 We are now up over 4,200 subscribers.

-Does Higbee & Associates file lawsuit for photo infringement?
+Does Higbee & Associates file lawsuits for photo infringement?

 Yes.
 It is possible.